polkadot-fellows/JIPs/JIP-3.md

 ### 84: Ticket transferred

-Emitted when a valid Safrole ticket is sent to or received from a peer (CE 131/132).
+Emitted when a Safrole ticket is sent to or received from a peer (CE 131/132).

+In the case of a received ticket, this should be emitted before the ticket is checked.
+If the ticket is found to be invalid, a "peer misbehaved" event should be emitted.

     Peer ID
     Connection Side (Sender)